Elementary and Secondary School Emergency Relief (ESSER) Fund

 Governor’s Emergency Education Relief (GEER) Fund

-- GEER I: DC’s $5,807,678 GEER I award will support technology/digital divide, mental health, and school safety in DC schools.
+- GEER I: DC’s $5,807,678 GEER I award will support provision of technology and connectivity to bridge the digital divide, mental health supports, and school safety in DC schools.

-- GEER II: DC’s $2,415,567 GEER II award will support early childhood.
+- GEER II: DC’s $2,415,567 GEER II award will support expanding access to early childhood education.

 More information on the GEER program can be found on the US Department of Education’s GEER webpage.